 Business Class 1

 - Business Class 1 business allows the policy holder to drive to multiple places of work.
 This is useful for people who visit different client locations or different work sites on a frequent basis.
 This does not cover making deliveries (including food, parcels, leaflets or any other work related goods), travelling salespeople or any tradesperson who carries work related goods or other people in their car during their working hours.

 - Business Class 1 also covers a spouse only if they are a named driver on the policy for business use, but any other named driver is only covered for Social, domestic and pleasure.

-- This option is "Yes, I drive between work locations and occasionally between clients" on our signup flow.
+- This option is "Yes, I sometimes drive for work" on our signup flow.

 Business Class 2

 - Business Class 2 is the same as Class 1 except that any named driver is covered for business use.

 - Marshmallow does not offer Class 2 cover

 - Business Class 3 is when you are driving pretty much full time for work.
 This would cover travelling salespeople or mobile beauticians (for example).
 This would also cover work related goods but does not cover courier and or delivery drivers.